We are here to name and shame fascists. Want to help?

 Thank you for all that you do.
 You are the multitudes in our editorial “we.”
 We have accomplished much together and will yet do so much more.

-We rely heavily on open source data and software and would like to credit the following in addition to the sites listed on our resources page:
+We rely heavily on open source data and software and would like to credit the following in addition to the sites listed above and on our resources page: